OpenTelemetry Collector installation

 }

-Up to two keys may be configured using PrimaryApiKey and SecondaryApiKey.
+Up to two API keys may be configured using PrimaryApiKey and SecondaryApiKey.

 Warning